 Prioritise the solution with the shortest causal chain and the fewest assumptions.

-In practice, this means you:
+This means you:

 - Address the root cause directly